mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Psuedoforgetting is like hearing someones name after being introduced to them and 'forgetting it' - this is likely just not having enough time to encode the memory

 #### Retrieval failure theory

+Retrieval failure theory suggests that forgetting occurs due to an inability to locate the memory being looked for.
+The memory trace for the memory is available however it is inaccessible without a retrieval cue.

 #### Decay theory

+Decay theory suggests that memory traces in the brain will fade over time through lack of use and eventually become unavailable.

 #### Interference theory

+Interference theory suggests that forgetting occurs due to interference by other memories during recall.
+There are two types of interference that occur: proactive interference and retroactive interference.

+POIN, RNIO

 #### Motivated forgetting theory

+Repression and suppression

+SCRU